cbilson/ib-re-actor/README.md

 trade it.

 As you can see, the response contains a `:local-symbol` which is the same as the symbol we requested.
-I find this to generally be the case with US equities.
 Even when the local-symbol and symbol don't match, you can use `:symbol` and just specify the exchange:

 ```clojure
 user> (request-contract-details {:symbol "BP" :type :equity})